 Sibenik is the oldest Slavic town on the Croatian coast, possibly dating from the 11th century, although Croats had reached the surrounding area a few centuries earlier.

 The town intermittently switched between Croatian and Venetian rule over the following few centuries, with the longest period being under the Venetians from 1412 to 1797.
 During this time, the town grew in importance and for a while during the 16th century, it became the largest town in Dalmatia.

 After the fall of Venice, Sibenik briefly became French for eight years, before becoming part of the Austro-Hungarian Empire until its break up after World War I. At this point, Sibenik became part of the newly-formed Yugoslavia.

-During the war in Croatia in the early 1990s Sibenik was shelled and a number of buildings were damaged, including some historic ones, although all were subsequently repaired.
+During the war in Croatia in the early 1990s, Sibenik was shelled and a number of buildings were damaged, including some historic ones.
+All were subsequently repaired.

 Sightseeing in Sibenik